-The Clothesline Project is an artistic display to address the issue of violence against women and men.
+The Clothesline Project is an artistic display to address the issue of sexual and relationship violence.

-It is a vehicle for women and men affected by violence to express their emotions by decorating a shirt.
-They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women and men.
-This is an opportunity for survivors to reflect on their sexual assault and create a t-shirt as a way of expression.
+The Clothesline Project, started on Cape Cod, MA in 1990.
+It is a vehicle for those affected by violence to express their emotions by decorating a shirt.
+They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of sexual and relationship violence.
+This is an opportunity for survivors to reflect on what happened to them and create a t-shirt as a way of expression.

 The purpose of the project is:

-- To bear witness to the survivors as well as the victims of sexual violence
+- To bear witness to the survivors of power-based violence as well as those who have lost their lives

 - To help with the healing process for people who have lost a loved one or are survivors of this violence